-Remy has a.
+Remy has a bipolar disorder.
 The calmer his mental state is, the bluer his eyes are.
 When he cycles manic, his eyes get darker, eventually turning black.
 When he’s manic (or “speedy” as Remy’s circle calls it), he commits crimes, breaks everything in site, has sex for days on end, and doesn’t remember any of it after he cycles back to blue eyes again.

 Clear exposition, rising action, climax, and falling action here.
 We do eventually hear from Remy in the last two chapters of the book.
 Honestly, the entire novel is an exercise in delayed gratification, but the ending is plenty satisfying.
 Afterglow is probably the right word.